 AP, Library of Congress

-Wyatt Tate Brady, left, will no longer be honored on a Tulsa, Okla. street.
+Wyatt Tate Brady, left, will no longer be honored by a Tulsa, Okla. street.
 Instead, photographer Mathew Brady, right, will take the laurel.

 TULSA, Okla. -- A plan to change who is actually being honored on a popular Tulsa street, from a businessman who was in the Ku Klux Klan to a 19th century photographer, was approved by the local council on Thursday.